-Our Careers curriculum fully supports students by delivering careers lessons which embed inspiration and aspiration, not just advice.
+Our careers curriculum fully supports students by delivering careers lessons which embed inspiration and aspiration, not just advice and is delivered through a our PSHE lessons, Active Citizens and a tailored KS4 Pathways lesson as well as throughout the curriculum.
 This includes broadening students' horizons and challenging stereotypical thinking about the kind of careers to which individuals might aspire.
 Teachers identify the interests, strengths and motivations of pupils and use these as a basis for planning support from an early age.
 We plan a curriculum that has individual pathways running throughout, ensuring a range of interventions to provide CEIAG, building on knowledge taught at each stage.
+In KS1&2, we deliver careers education through many aspects of the curriculum- such as exploring jobs and employment in Geography, talking about job roles during social education visits, visiting the farm during Food technology lessons etc, learning about artists and designers.
 We also hold an annual careers week, of which our younger pupils are invited to be part of where appropriate, during which pupils learn about types of employment, their own strengths and interests, how to work in a team and how to set goals.
 They meet people from a range of jobs, ask them questions, talk about how they got into their chosen field, and learn about different types of job and the skills required.